gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 ### Automation
 {% sidebyside css="sm:pb-4 sm:mb-16" %}
 {% box css="w-full"%}
-Deployment automation is set up automatically setup on **Vercel** as you set up your first deploy.
+Deployment automation is set up automatically on **Vercel** as you set up your first deploy.
 Point Vercel. 🏀
 {% /box %}
 {% box css="w-full" %}
 To automate **Kubernetes** deployments, you can take the command line commands we used earlier and put them into Github Actions.